GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/overview/passports.md

    *  Avoids unmanaged downloads where access controls are unknown.
    *  Having unmanaged downloads increases the attack surface for viruses and hackers to compromise security measures.
-The cloud approach can limit this risk and unsure a consistent, managed approach under the Data Controller's coordination.
+The cloud approach can limit this risk and insure a consistent, managed approach under the Data Controller's coordination.
-   *  Access to data has a consistent means to provide Data Controllers's with a full set of audit logs to investigate anomalies and put extra data governance monitoring in place.
+   *  Access to data has a consistent means to provide Data Controllers with a full set of audit logs to investigate anomalies and put extra data governance monitoring in place.